 - The key "business" of Yolo County is agriculture and open space.
 Consequently, only eight percent of the land area of Yolo County is designated for residential-commercial-industrial development.
 The remaining 92 percent is currently set aside for agriculture or open-space preservation.
 Approximately 67 percent of the unincorporated area of the County is protected under Williamson Act contracts, which further limits development potential for a minimum of ten years. - Yolo County's historic commitment to protect and preserve agriculture relies in part on long-standing development agreements between Yolo County and the four incorporated cities to largely focus housing and commercial development within existing city limits.
 This limits opportunities for development in the unincorporated area, particularly along the urban edge where demand is often the greatest. - This historic commitment to agriculture, open space and "smart growth" planning principles has had financial consequences for both the broader Yolo County economic climate and for the fiscal strength of Yolo County government.
-Less than thirty percent of the \$300 million plus annual County budget is discretionary, with the remainder tasked to fund on-going employee contracts, and federal and state mandated programs and services.
+Less than thirty percent of the nearly \$300 million annual County budget is discretionary, with the remainder tasked to fund on-going employee contracts, and federal and state mandated programs and services.
 Demands for County government services are increasing annually because the number, level and type of services mandated to county government continue to increase, and because population is also increasing.
 Yolo County government outlays increased by 7.4% in 2005/2006 alone which while less than the 11.4% average growth for counties in the region is nevertheless a significant rate of growth in demand for government services and expenditures.
 Yolo County may grow from the 2006 level of nearly 200,000 residents (countywide including the cities) to more than 275,000 residents in 2030.
 At the same time as demands for County government services and programs are increasing, county funding is not increasing proportionately.
 This is due to several factors including: - 1.
-The County's share of sales tax receipts has not significantly increased because under existing land use policy, key sales tax generators are approved for development in city jurisdictions instead of in the unincorporated area. - Revenue-sharing agreements between cities and the County underpinning the Smart Growth policy of limiting development within city jurisdictions have not been revenue-neutral for Yolo County. - Because the "business" of Yolo County is agriculture, the County has not historically experienced or encouraged significant increases in jobs, industry or in some cases housing.
+The County's share of sales tax receipts has not significantly increased because under existing land use policy, key sales tax generators are approved for development in city jurisdictions instead of in the unincorporated area.
+Three of the leading sales tax generators for the County in the unincorporated area at present are the UC Davis Bookstore, and an auction house and truck stop in Dunnigan. - 2.
+Revenue-sharing agreements between cities and the County underpinning the Smart Growth policy of limiting development within city jurisdictions have not been revenue-neutral for Yolo County. - Because the "business" of Yolo County is agriculture, the County has not historically experienced or encouraged significant increases in jobs, industry or - in some cases - housing.
 Therein lays the key dilemma at the heart of continued and sustainable economic development in Yolo County.
-How can a County firmly committed to an agricultural-based lifestyle, land use and economic development model sustain and encourage sufficient economic growth and resources to produce sustainable levels of jobs, opportunities, housing, services and amenities for the years ahead, notably for the timeframe in the current General Plan?
+How can a County firmly committed to an agricultural-based lifestyle, land use and economic development model sustain and encourage sufficient economic growth and resources to produce sustainable levels of jobs, opportunities, housing, services and amenities for the years ahead, notably for the timeframe - 2009 to 2030 - envisioned in the current General Plan Update Process?